Terraxel99/TotoCompression/README.md

 TotoCompression is a tool I named after a french nickname that can be formed from my first name (Thomas -> Toto).
 This tool was done in the framework of the [Visual Media Compression course](https://www.ulb.be/fr/programme/info-h516) at the [Université Libre de Bruxelles](https://www.ulb.be).
 The tasks that were to be done are available in the "tasks.pdf" file, at the root of this repository.

+The tool aims to have a simple image and video compression utility that puts in practice the concepts seen during the course.

 <a name="technologies"></a>

 ## Technologies